jxue03/Southwest-Aircraft-Routing-Optimization/README.md

 | `CANCELLED` | Cancellation indicator |

 After filtering, the model uses:
-- 2359 non-cancelled Southwest flights including 24 overnight flights (but treated as terminal flights for the day).
+- 2359 non-cancelled Southwest flights including 24 overnight flights.

 ## Integer Programming Model
 The model is formulated as a minimum path cover problem on a directed flight network.
 The list `edges` stores all feasible aircraft connections between flights.
 Each edge is represented as `(i, j, wait_time)`, where flight `j` can be operated after flight `i` by the same aircraft.